FH-Cloud-Computing/website/docs/course/help/index.md

 ## Where to ask for help

-- The primary avenue of getting help is on the [Discord channel for this course]().
+- The primary avenue of getting help is on the [Slack channel for this course](https://join.slack.com/t/cloud-computing-2020/shared_invite/zt-e5xq8r07-BtUH_yft2Pol_akLvL2LKQ).
 - Join the weekly online consultation sessions.
 - If you need to send us something, please do so on the [email addresses on the introduction page](../../index.md).